 The shocking part of the story in Parshat Vayeitzei is that Jacob is the son of Isaac, the grandson of Abraham is married to two of the matriarchs and had Rivka as his mother.
 He had spent his life in the tents of learning.
 Even more, he had received a vision with Hashem Himself speaking to Jacob.
 Yet with all these pluses he was still seduced by Lavan and nearly forgot who he was.
 Were it not for the Divine intervention.

 This is such a frightening concept.
 As Jews, we believe that we are following the right course.
 Yet all too subtly we are seduced by the society that we live in.
-If we look at how much time our children spend exposed to Facebook, YouTube and Netflix, we are hard-pressed to compete and offer our messages and values as parents and teachers.
+If we look at how much time our children spend exposed to Facebook, YouTube, and Netflix, we are hard-pressed to compete and offer our messages and values as parents and teachers.

 Even the most dedicated parents are not spending as much time with their children as the devices are.
 Slowly they absorb messages that we find difficult.
-Many times they are so subtle that we don’t even realise the damage being caused.
+Many times they are so subtle that we don’t even realize the damage being caused.

 For 20 years Jacob lived with Lavan and although he states that he dwelt with Lavan but was not strayed by him, that was only because of the intervention from above.
 Had he stayed he would have been lost.